Special effects of Starship Troopers: Summary

 Of the $100–$110 million budget, about half was afforded to the film's 500 special effects shots.
 At the time, no film had involved over 200 CGI shots.
 Phil Tippett's Tippett Studio was mainly responsible for producing effects relating to the Arachnids, or "bugs", while Sony Pictures Imageworks (SPI) was tasked with spaceship effects.
 Starship Troopers producer, Jon Davison, had other preferred studios he wanted to use instead of SPI, but it was made clear to him that the film would not receive financing to proceed without using the in-house studio of production studio TriStar Pictures parent company, Sony Pictures Motion Picture Group.
 Headed by Ken Ralston, SPI would lead to problems for the production of Starship Troopers, with their contributions falling months behind schedule and those effects that were completed not being of sufficient standard to the filmmakers.
 A "highly placed" employee of the Starship Troopers production said that SPI was poorly managed, disorganized, and rarely on set or involved in the production. while another said that SPI's priorities were split with developing the effects for the science fiction film, Contact (1997).
 Due to the high quantity of effects that needed to be completed, by the end of 1996, the film's managing company, Big Bug, reassigned many of the special effects shots from SPI to other California-based effects companies, including Industrial Light & Magic (ILM), Boss Film Studios, Visual Concepts Engineering (VCE), and Mass.
 Illusion.
-Toward the end of production, visual effects supervisor Laura Buff recommended visual effects artist, Scott E. Anderson, to Verhoeven, who insisted Anderson take over as effects supervisor at SPI, which improving the studios output.
+Toward the end of production, visual effects supervisor Laura Buff recommended visual effects artist, Scott E. Anderson, to Verhoeven, who insisted Anderson take over as effects supervisor at SPI, improving the studios output.